 However, some conservation burial areas may have ordinances governing the scattering of ashes due to managing the alkalinity of the soil.
 Cremation ashes are naturally alkaline due to the high levels of calcium phosphate and sodium they contain.

 Can you carry out a natural burial on your own private land in California?

 No state laws in Florida prohibit green burial on private property.
 According to information from the Division of Funeral, Cemetery & Consumer Services, the state allows families to establish their own cemeteries if they are less than two acres and do not offer burial spaces for sale.
 Be sure to check local zoning ordinances.

 What does Green Burial Council GBC certified mean?

-The Green Burial Council was established in 2005 by Joe Sehee as a non-profit educational organization to help advocate, lead, steward, and educate in all matters concerning green burial.
-The GBC’s values and vision is to provide universal standards to sustainable death care, access to information, and certification.
+The Green Burial Council was established in 2005 by Joe Sehee as a non-profit educational organization to help advocate, lead, steward and educate in all matters concerning green burial.
+The GBC’s values and vision are to provide universal standards for sustainable death care, access to information, and certification.

 The standards for certification offered by the Green Burial Council ensure that the public can trust the service levels delivered by GBC-certified providers to meet a benchmark level of standard practice.

 Cemetery certification standards help us to categorize green burial sites into 3 categories – Hybrid Cemetery, Natural Burial Ground, and Conservation Burial Ground.

 You can read more about these categories and definitions in our Guide to Green Burial.

 If you have further questions about arranging a green burial in Florida, feel free to contact us by email or call (833) 402-9077.